 Considering there's a multitude of music genres and performers on offer, we can't really say which specific demographics will occupy Fest Festival.
 All we can say is that they're likely to have a curious ear for music and inquisitive nature.
 Maybe it's best to find out for yourself.

-Fest Festival takes place from 23-24 August 2019 in Chorzów, Poland.
-A range of tickets, accommodation and packages are available here.
+Fest Festival takes place from 13-15 August 2020 in Chorzów, Poland.
+Book your tickets, accommodation and packages here.